What Does B2B Order Management Software Do?

-All distributors need order management software.
-To succeed, distributors have to manage high order volumes with orders coming in from several channels – keeping track of these is very challenging without good order management software.
+All wholesale distributors need B2B order management software as distinct from the order management systems retailers use.
+To succeed, distributors and wholesalers have to manage high order volumes with orders coming in from several channels – keeping track of these is very challenging without good B2B order management software.
 Orders can come in from eCommerce online stores, placed by your customers through a self-service portal, placed over the phone with your sales reps or placed by your trading partners through EDI (Electronic Data Integration).
-Order management software displays all the orders received from all the different channels in one place and ensures that orders are not overlooked.
+Good B2B order management software displays all the orders received from all the different channels in one place and ensures that orders are not overlooked.
 As part of order management, order processing allows orders to be managed through the various stages from receiving orders, then released to fulfillment through picking, packing and shipping then delivery to the customer and finally invoicing the customer.
-Good order management software keeps track of all this for you so you can see all orders and see in what stage they are.
+Good B2B order management software keeps track of all this for you so you can see all orders and see in what stage they are.

 Order Processing Stages